Esadruhn/quantikai/README.md

 This is way slower (300s vs 4s to execute `get_best_move` on an empty board).
 A search in a large set with an "equal" condition seems to be slower than to compute the possible moves each time

+#### Pre-compute the game tree

+Pre-compute the game tree and save it to a file.

+##### Preliminary result

+First try: saving it as is, computed with 50'000 iterations, produces a 1.61Gb file.
+A naive implementation will not do the job, this may still be an interesting venue but would require specific developments.

+On the top of my head, to reduce the file size:

+- require less space to save a node (do not save all values or find a more compact way of writing them), e.g. Ar for an A red pawn.
+- save the "levels" (one level = a number of pawns on the board + whether it is player 1 or 2's turn) in different files

 #### Node class: save children